ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/index.md

 ## Learn more
-Assignment rules are evaluated differently depending on the type of record.
-For details, see:
+For more details about configuring and applying assignment rules, see:

 - [**Rule Settings**](./Rule-Settings.md) – how to configure assignment rules and their key parameters.
 - [**Sales Orders & Offers**](./Sales-Orders-Offers.md) – how rules are applied when saving sales documents.